Earthquakes in Chile

 5.0mww

-On July 4, 2026 at 03:09 UTC, a magnitude 5.0 earthquake struck 43 km SW of Ovalle, Chile.
+On July 31, 2026 at 17:47 UTC, a magnitude 5.0 earthquake struck 76 km W of Coquimbo, Chile.
 It is the largest earthquake currently listed for Chile over the past 30 days.
-A small number of nearby observers (4) submitted felt reports to the USGS.
-The hypocenter lay at 49.8 km, placing this in the shallow crustal category.
-The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at -30.913°, -71.479°.
 See the M5.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 10.0 km---✓ ReviewedUSGS →